History of the Ontario Hockey League: Ontario Hockey League history

 In 1980, the Ontario Major Junior Hockey League sought to gain further independence and more control over its financial policies and gate receipts.
 The OMJHL separated itself from the Ontario Hockey Association, becoming the Ontario Hockey League.

 An agreement was struck between the two sides where the OHL would pay the OHA $30,000 annually in affiliation fees and the right to compete for the Memorial Cup, and the OHL teams would have complete control over finances and ticket sales.
 The OHA would continue to operate hockey from Junior A Tier II, and below.
-David Branch has been the only Commissioner of the OHL from this time.
+David Branch became Commissioner of the OHL at this time, a position he held until 2024.
 Since 1980, the league has grown rapidly into a high-profile marketable product, with many games broadcast on television and radio.

 In the 1980s, the league added the Guelph Platers and Belleville Bulls, and welcomed the Cornwall Royals from the QMJHL.
 North Bay took in the second version of the Niagara Falls Flyers.
 The former Fincups franchise was recycled through Brantford as the Brantford Alexanders and back to Hamilton, and by the end of the decade it was in Niagara Falls.
 The end of the decade saw the end of another storied team, the Toronto Marlboros, as they relocated to become the Hamilton Dukes.
 It also saw the end of the Kingston Canadians name as they were renamed the Raiders, and renamed again to the Frontenacs the following year.
 During the 1980s, the OHL experimented with Cooperalls as standardized league equipment, but reverted to hockey shorts.

 The OHL split from the OHA in July 1982.
 The OHA and OHL disagreed on financial terms of affiliation, then the OHL decided to handle its own administration.
 The OHA and the OHL later reached an interim affiliation agreement, which allowed the OHL to compete at the Memorial Cup.

 The 1990s saw the league expand into the USA.
 The first franchise the expansion Detroit Compuware Ambassadors (later the Detroit Junior Red Wings, Detroit Whalers and Plymouth Whalers) and the secondly the Erie Otters, who relocated from Niagara Falls.
 The Otters could trace their heritage back to the Hamilton Tiger Cubs of 1953.
 Newmarket also briefly had the Royals before moving on to become the Sarnia Sting.
 The Dukes became the Guelph Storm; filling the void left when the Platers relocated to Owen Sound.
 Barrie rejoined the league in 1995 with the Colts and the Toronto St. Michael's Majors also rejoined the league in 1997 after a 34-year absence.
 The league continued to expand with two new teams in 1998; Don Cherry's Mississauga IceDogs and the Brampton Battalion.
 In 2000 The Owen Sound Platers were renamed to the Attack after being bought by local interests.
 In 2002, the Centennials moved to Saginaw, Michigan to become the Saginaw Spirit.

 There are currently 20 teams in the OHL; 17 are based in Ontario, 2 teams from Michigan and 1 team from Pennsylvania.